 Background on Asylum

-Even at designated checkpoints, border officials are increasingly turning away asylum seekers — placing them in the position of having to decide to cross the border outside of a checkpoint and then apply for protected status, or return to an unsafe situation.
-In addition to border officials’ practice of turning away asylum seekers at designated checkpoints and the administration’s new policy of targeting immigrants beyond checkpoints, President Trump signed a proclamation to completely block asylum for 90 days.
+Even at designated checkpoints, border officials were increasingly turning away asylum seekers during the Trump-Pence administration.
+Border officials put asylum seekers in the position of having to decide to cross the border outside of a checkpoint and then apply for protected status, or return to an unsafe situation.
+In addition to border officials’ practice of turning away asylum seekers at designated checkpoints and the Trump-Pence administration’s policy of targeting immigrants beyond checkpoints, Trump signed a proclamation to completely block asylum for 90 days.
 These actions amounted to a de-facto ban on asylum-seeking individuals and families.Planned Parenthood Action Fund

-The decision to stop letting domestic violence qualify for asylum is based on Jeff Sessions’ ruling against a woman from El Salvador who sought asylum from her husband’s sexual and physical abuse as well as from threats from his family.
-The administration argues that grounds for asylum shouldn’t include domestic abuse because it’s "private violence."
+The decision to stop letting domestic violence qualify for asylum was based on Jeff Sessions’ ruling against a woman from El Salvador who sought asylum from her husband’s sexual and physical abuse as well as from threats from his family.
+The Trump-Pence administration argued that grounds for asylum shouldn’t include domestic abuse because it’s "private violence."
 This perpetuates the harmful idea that violence against women isn’t a public health issue and therefore isn’t the government's responsibility to protect against.Black Youth Project

-Currently, the United States only grants asylum to 20% of all applicants on average.
-Acceptance rates for South American countries are lower than average.Politifact
+While Trump was president, the United States only granted asylum to 20% of all applicants on average.
+Acceptance rates for South American countries were lower than average.Politifact

 Asylum-seekers’ stories show the real impact of the Trump administration’s policies, particularly for immigrant victims of domestic violence.
-Read about one woman's endless wait to submit asylum claims for herself and her children.
-If she doesn’t gain asylum, she and her children may have to go back to Michoacán, Mexico — where her abusive ex-boyfriend lives.Marie Claire
+Read about one woman's endless wait to submit asylum claims for herself and her children and her fear of being forced back to Michoacán, Mexico — where her abusive ex-boyfriend lives.Marie Claire

-The asylum ban targets immigrants from Honduras, Guatemala, and El Salvador.
-These countries have few laws protecting people from violence or discrimination based on sexual orientation or gender identity.Human Rights Campaign (HRC)
+The "Remain in Mexico" asylum ban targets immigrants from Honduras, Guatemala, and El Salvador.
+These countries have few laws protecting people from violence or discrimination based on sexual orientation or gender identity.Texas Tribune

 All immigrants fleeing violence are at risk.
 But policies like these are particularly detrimental to the health and wellbeing of women of reproductive age, children, and LGBTQ people.
 Almost 90% of LGBTQ asylum-seekers from Central America report suffering sexual and gender-based violence in their home countries.UN Refugee Agency

-Only 40 to 100 people per day are being processed by Customs and Border Protection.
-In the meantime, many asylum-seekers are living in overcrowded tent encampments, where they face widespread illnesses and struggle to keep children safe and dry.The New York Times
+In the middle of Trump’s term, only 40 to 100 people per day were being processed by Customs and Border Protection.
+In the meantime, many asylum-seekers were living in overcrowded tent encampments, where they faced widespread illnesses and struggled to keep children safe and dry.The New York Times

-In September the Supreme Court ruled that the Trump administration could enforce a new rule to ban everyone, including children, who traveled through another country and didn’t seek asylum in that country from seeking asylum in the United States.
-For people fleeing violence, applying for asylum while in Mexico could put them in harm’s way — forcing them to undergo an uncertain legal process while potentially staying in unsafe shelter without social support.
-The rule will turn away thousands of immigrants seeking asylum at the U.S.-Mexico border.Slate
+In September 2019 the Supreme Court ruled that the Trump administration could ban everyone, including children, who traveled through another country and didn’t seek asylum in that country from seeking asylum in the United States.
+For people fleeing violence, applying for asylum while in Mexico put them in harm’s way — forcing them to undergo an uncertain legal process while staying in sometimes unsafe shelter without social support.
+The “stay in Mexico” policy turned away more than 60,000 immigrants seeking asylum at the U.S.-Mexico border and forced them to stay in Mexico while awaiting news on their asylum claims.Slate

 Many of those crossing the U.S. border from Central American countries are not “migrants,” as the Trump-Pence administration often refers to them.
 Rather, they are asylum seekers.
 To clarify: Immigrants choose to move to another country with the intent of living there permanently.
 Migrants move from place to place for education, seasonal work, and other fluid reasons.
 Refugees are forced to flee home because of war, violence, or persecution.
 Asylum-seekers are refugees who ask for protection in another country.International Rescue Committee